 Our classes in Drummoyne & Rhodes specialise in teaching historical Italian fencing systems, and are led by Provost Richard Cullinan.
 Systems being taught are Classical Italian Fencing, Italian Greatsword & Polearms, Italian Rapier, Scherma Bolognese, and Italian Knightly Combat.
 All our classes are based on the actual historical texts that outline how to use these various weapons.
 See the system descriptions below for more information.
+You can find out more about how the branch operates in our Stoccata Drummoyne Handbook.

 Classes are on Tuesdays at Drummoyne & Wednesday at Rhodes from 7.30 pm.